ur-tcs/programming-2-ex-0/README.md

 * In VSCode, choose `File - Open Folder` and select the `programming-2-ex-0` directory.
 You will be able to see the different downloaded files in the `Explorer` pane, in particular the `build.sbt` file containing the Scala build configuration, and the sources `src/main/scala/Main.scala`.
 * To compile and run this project, you need to import the build settings into VSCode.
 Scala Metals might by itself offer to `Import build`, which you can agree to.
 Otherwise, change to the Metals pane (the "m" icon on the left side) and select the `Build Command` `Import build`.
 * Once the project has been compiled, you can execute the program by selecting the `Main.scala` file and selecting `run` or `debug`.
-* You can run the hello-world program also from the command line.
-For this, change to the directory `programming-2-ex-0`, start `sbt` and then `run`.

-### By setting up a new project using sbt
+### On the command line, by setting up a new project using sbt

 For the following steps to work, you need to have followed the "Scala Installation" part above.